ICMBio-CENAP/Psophia-obscura/README.md

 # Black-winged Trumpeter

 Data and codes to run the analysis used in Carvalho Jr et al. manuscript *Current status of the Critically Endangered Black-winged
-Trumpeter (Psophia obscura) in one of its last strongholds*
+Trumpeter (Psophia obscura) in one of its last strongholds*, submitted to Bird Conservation International

 ### Description